Life in Nebraska

 Nebraska is near the center of the United States and because of this central location is often referred to as part of the Heartland.
 Nebraska is also in the Great Plains region of the country, a state with wide-open spaces, small towns, and an abundance of farmland and fields of corn, soybeans and wheat.

 Nebraska has two large cities; Omaha with a population of about 800,000, and the state capitol city of Lincoln with a population of about 250,000.
 Seward, with a population of 6,500 people, is a safe and peaceful small town.

-Lincoln is only a thirty minute drive from Seward.
-As a state capitol and a large university city, Lincoln has businesses, fine arts performances, restaurants, and shopping malls so Concordia students often head to Lincoln to take advantage of these opportunities.
+Lincoln is only a 30-minute drive from Seward.
+As a state capital and a large university city, Lincoln has businesses, fine arts performances, restaurants, and shopping malls so Concordia students often head to Lincoln to take advantage of these opportunities.

 Climate and Clothing